splunk/public-o11y-docs/gdi/monitors-databases/microsoft-sql-server.rst

 .. meta::
    :description: Use this Splunk Observability Cloud integration for the Microsoft SQL / MSQL monitor.
 See benefits, install, configuration, and metrics

-The Splunk Distribution of OpenTelemetry Collector uses the Smart Agent receiver with the Microsoft SQL Server monitor type to send metrics from Microsoft SQL Server instances.
+The Splunk Distribution of the OpenTelemetry Collector uses the Smart Agent receiver with the Microsoft SQL Server monitor type to send metrics from Microsoft SQL Server instances.

+.. note:: To monitor Microsoft SQL servers with the OpenTelemetry Collector using native OpenTelemetry components refer to the :ref:`mssql-server-receiver`.

 Benefits
 =================